Yuu6883/OgarX/README.md

 # <strong> OgarX </strong>
-Server is mostly finished and optimized to the point where it can't be optimized anymore.
-Client is mostly finished as well but need optimization since it runs poorly on laptops (OIT shader eats too much GPU power), and it needs a simpler rewrite.
+This project is an optimized rewrite of [OgarII](https://github.com/Luka967/OgarII).
+A lot of features from the original project are not implemented (while I focused on other features that serve my interests the best).

+## Disclaimer
+You can not use this server as a substiture for OgarII or any clones since I've only implemented its own protocol.
+The only client that works with the server is the WebGL client which runs poorly on laptop.
+The physics are not idententical even though most formula and calculations are the same.
+The differences & optimization will be further discussed.

 ## Technology
-* New buffer protocol
+* Efficient protocol
 * Specialized & optimized quadtree
-* JS (instead of c++, core is mostly in c and compiled to WebAssembly)
+* WebAssembly core (written in C)
 * Raw WebGL client

 ## Features